Amazon FBA vs. Amazon Automation: Which is a Better Business?

 Amazon FBA might not seem as complicated, risky, and stressful as a physical store.
 Still, it is much more of a full-time job than hiring an Amazon store management service like NextGen Investments to take care of your automated Amazon store.

 With an automated store, you’re not worrying about costs adding up for inventory that doesn’t get sold.
 Plus, you have experts who know the industry like the back of their hand managing your store.
-If you are looking for automatic money in your pocket every month, this is one of the best ways to do it.
+If you are looking for a stress-free passive income source, this is one of the best ways to do it.

 Which One is a Better Business Model?